From Width-Based Model Checking to Width-Based Automated Theorem Proving: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:TreewidthTreelike}}

-The proof of Theorem \ref{theorem:TreewidthTreelike} readily follows from results available in the literature.
+The proof of Theorem \ref{theorem:TreewidthTreelike} follows from results available in the literature.
 A graph has cliquewidth at most $k$ if and only if it can be defined as the graph associated with a $k$-expression as introduced in \cite{courcelle2000upper}.
 The fact that the set of all $k$-expressions is regular follows directly by the definition of $k$-expression \cite{courcelle2000upper,DBLP:journals/tcs/CourcelleD16}.
 This shows that cliquewidth is a treelike width measure.
 In Chapter 12 of \cite{downey2012parameterized} it is shown how to define graphs of treewidth at most $\treewidthvalue$ using suitable parse trees, and how to associate a graph of treewidth at most $\treewidthvalue$ to each such parse tree.
 The fact that the set of all parse trees corresponding to graphs of treewidth at most $\treewidthvalue$ is regular is a direct consequence of the definition.
 This shows that treewidth is a treelike width measure.
 Graphs of pathwidth at most $\treewidthvalue$ can be obtained by considering a restricted version of the parse-trees considered in \cite{downey2012parameterized}.
 This restriction preserves regularity.
-Therefore pathwidth is also a treelike width measure.
-Cutwidth can be shown to be treelike using the notion of slice decompositions considered for instance in \cite{oliveira2013subgraphs}, while the fact that carving-width is treelike follows from the generalization of slice-decompositions to the context of trees defined in \cite{de2016algorithmic}. $\square$
+Therefore, pathwidth is also a treelike width measure.
+Cutwidth can be shown to be treelike using the notion of slice decompositions considered for instance in \cite{oliveira2013subgraphs}, while the fact that carving-width is treelike follows from the generalization of slice-decompositions to the context of trees defined in \cite{de2016algorithmic}.
+Finally, the fact that ODD-width is a treelike width measure stems from the fact that for each $k$ the set of all ordered decision diagrams (ODDs) of width at most $k$ can be defined using a finite automaton whose size depends only on $k$ \cite{andrade2019width}. $\square$